 Hunting is a permitted use under the enabling legislation for Chickasaw National Recreation Area (P.L.
 94-235, §3).
 The legislation also provides for the designation of zones and periods when no hunting is permitted for reasons of public safety, administration, wildlife management, or public use and enjoyment.

 A variety of game including quail, turkey, squirrel, rabbit, dove, ducks, geese, and deer may be found here.
 However, due to the small size of the area and heavy hunting pressure, success is limited.
 Trapping is prohibited.
-All deer and turkey taken within the Chickasaw National Recreation Area must be checked-in at the nearest certified Oklahoma Game Check Station.

 Most state hunting regulations are applicable in Chickasaw National Recreation Area with the following exceptions or items of special emphasis:

 Federal law allows people who can legally possess firearms under applicable federal, state, and local laws to legally possess firearms in the park.
 Federal regulations prohibit the discharge of firearms within the Chickasaw National Recreation Area, except in the lawful taking of game animals.
 All sighting-in and target practice must be done before entering the recreation area since there is no designated target practice area.
 Fully automatic weapons are prohibited.

 Chickasaw National Recreation Area is surrounded by private lands.
 State law requires that permission of the landowner or the custodian be obtained before entry on public lands.
 Therefore, it is important that hunters be familiar with the recreation area boundaries.